software-students-spring2025/3-python-package-parallax/README.md

 print(f"Your fortune: {fortune}")
 ```

-For a complete example of all functions, check out [this example program](Insert example program link here).
+For a complete example of all functions, check out `test.py`.

 ## Contribution Guidelines
 We welcome contributions!
 If you'd like to contribute: